Can Post Traumatic Stress Disorder Be Cured? Diagnosis And Treatment

 Post Traumatic Stress Disorder (PTSD) is a serious mental health condition that happens after someone goes through or sees a very upsetting or traumatic event.

-PTSD affects more than just the inner feelings of the person suffering from it.
 This condition can make it hard for them to connect with others or share their feelings, hurting personal relationships.

 At work, PTSD can lead to lower performance, less focus, and overall lower productivity, which can put job security and career growth at risk.